-Petsec Energy's corporate objective is to increase shareholder value by increasing the net asset value of the Company through successful oil and gas exploration, development, and production, thereby building Petsec Energy into a significant mid-tier oil and gas exploration and production company, respected in the industry for its technical skills, timely and cost-effective delivery of projects, and the integrity with which it conducts its business.
+The corporate objective of the Company is to enhance shareholder value by growing its net asset value through successful oil and gas exploration, development, and production.
+This will enable Petsec Energy to grow into a prominent mid-tier oil and gas exploration and production company that is well-known in the industry for its high calibre of technical expertise, prompt and economical project delivery, and ethical business practices.

-The Company's strategy to meet the above objective is to maximise the value of its current reserves onshore in the Republic of Yemen and to pursue opportunities to acquire other oil and gas reserves as they become available.
+The Company's strategy to meet the above objective is to maximise the value of its current reserves onshore in the Republic of Yemen and to explore possibilities to acquire additional oil and gas reserves as they become available.